Zemflame/small-py-projects/README.md

-10wordle is feature complete and presentable dispite being horribly coded 11wordle is an attempted rewrite of 10wordle however is is broken and unfinished
+10wordle is feature complete and presentable dispite being horribly coded.\n

+11wordle is an attempted rewrite of 10wordle however is is broken and unfinished